Madeleine de L'Aubépine

-Madeleine de l'Aubespine (1546 – 1596) was a French aristocrat, lady in waiting to Catherine de Medicis, poet, and literary patron.
+Madeleine de l'Aubespine, dame de Villeroy (1546–1596) was a French aristocrat, lady in waiting to Catherine de Medicis, poet, and literary patron.
 She was one of the only female poets praised by "the prince of poets," Pierre de Ronsard and she was one of the earliest female erotic poets.

 Family

 Madeleine de L'Aubespine was born in Villeroy, Burgundy, the daughter of Claude de l'Aubespine, baron de Châteauneuf and Jeanne Bochetel.
 The high-ranking l'Aubespine family had served in ministerial duties for the French court for two centuries until the onset of the French Revolution.
 At the age of 16, l'Aubespine married Nicolas de Neufville, seigneur de Villeroy an already well-established, well-traveled minister of the king who would, over the course of his life, serve as secretary of state under four French kings from both the House of Valois and the House of Bourbon.
 L'Aubespine and Villeroy were survived by a single son, Charles, who would become the governor of Lyon and in 1619, made a marquis by Louis XIII.